emidombek/nomada-photo/docs/README.md

  - I would like to acknowlegde my daughter and husband for their support and understanding during this time of intense learning.
  - My mentor Juliia for her guidance and suggestions she went above and beyond in making sure I could make my vision for this website come to life.

+ *Design, IDE & Code*

+ - Some snippets of code (social media menu in the footer) have been taken from the Love Running project [here](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode/blob/main/06-site-footer/02-footer-styling/index.html)

+ - I used a heavily modified template and elements from the Adobe XD plugin quick mockup for the wireframes and design of the website which can be found [here](https://modular.adobe.com/quick-mockup)

+ - Some code for one of the hover effects for the .middle class was taken from W3 Schools which can be found [here](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_image_overlay_opacity)

+ - Most of my knowlegde around CSS flexbox and other concepts was taken from Kevin Powell's Youtube Channel.
+I also used one snippet of his code to implement a media query that only shows some hover effects on devices that can hover, the video with this snippet can be found [here](https://www.youtube.com/watch?v=uuluAyw9AI0)

+ - Snippets of code suggested to me by my mentor Juliia have been highlighted in the code comments.